aqjshi/casino_webapp/README.md

 username: alice
 password: 54321

-You can create your own user, you start with 1000 points.
+You can create your own user, you start with 1000 dollars

 Try joining a game first there are available games on the market in join a game.
 Enter game id,